 COMPOSERS: The score of your composition will be screened by a panel selected by American Composers Forum.
 Up to five composers will be chosen for the Featured Round.
-If you are chosen for the Featured Round, you will attend a Workshop Day on Feb.23, 2019 with Composer Edie Hill as your Mentor and a chamber ensemble from the University of Minnesota will perform your composition.
+If you are chosen for the Featured Round, you will attend a Workshop Day on Feb.8, 2020 with Composer Edie Hill as your Mentor and a vocal quartet from the University of Minnesota will perform your composition.
 A panel of ACF judges will select two Showcase Composers, whose works will be performed by the chamber ensemble at the Ted Mann Showcase Concert.
 That performance will be recorded.
-See the rules for more information.
+See the Official Rules for more information.

 Can I submit as both as a soloist and an ensemble member?

 Absolutely.
 But if you were a 2019 Showcase Artist as either a soloist or a member of an ensemble, see "Who is eligible to enter?" above.